Cosmo-Tech/cosmotech-api-javascript-client/docs/ScenarioApi.md

 > ScenarioAccessControl addScenarioAccessControl(organizationId, workspaceId, scenarioId, scenarioAccessControl)

-add a control acccess to the Scenario
+Add a control access to the Scenario

 ### Example